DanielLarsenNZ/gameon/server/README.md

 You can debug mutiple processes at one.
 Repeat these steps for each process.

+## Clearing local storage and messages

+By default the local dev environment uses a local Redis instance for storage and messaging.
+You can purge the entire Redis DB using `redis-cli`.

+First install `redis-cli` on Ubuntu in WSL2:

+    sudo apt-get update
+    sudo apt-get install redis-tools

+Next list and then purge the keys

+    # Start redis-cli
+    $ redis-cli

+    # List all of the keys in the DB
+    127.0.0.1:6379> KEYS *

+    # Delete all of the keys and values in the current DB
+    127.0.0.1:6379> FLUSHDB

+    # Verify that the keys have been deleted
+    127.0.0.1:6379> KEYS *

 ## Creating a new Service

 Each service is a new Visual Studio ASP.NET Core project.
 It is easiest to create new services in Visual Studio (Community, Developer or Enterprise).